SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ### Step 53

-You should see a geomap, generated on North America.Everything is red, because you have not drilled down and you are aggregating over all years.
+You should see a geomap, generated on North America.

+Everything is red, because you have not drilled down and you are aggregating over all years.

 ![][image-53]
 ### Step 54